imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 4. What is the quality of the particular gas cost estimation?
 5. What are the differences of gas cost estimations for various implementations, and how these might be addressed?

-In order to explore the behavior of programs, measurements and environments, let's conduct a series of comparisons and analyzes.
-List of tests:

-1. Compare mean, variance, distribution for a single OPCODE with various forms of instrumentation enabled:
-    - "measure all"
-    - "measure one"
-    - (optionally) "measure inferred" only, so no instrumentation
-2. Compare mean, variance, distribution for a single (simple) OPCODE, coming from different sample programs (or possibly from different `run_id` or `instruction_id`, i.e. how the OPCODE behaves in different circumstances in terms of the program it is a part of)
-3. Compare mean, variance, distribution for various OPCODEs in the same manner, see if there's a pattern?
-4. Analyze measurement overheads by comparing sums of individual instruction measurements with total measurements.
-5. Assume a set of example gas cost estimators and compare their results, should they be applied.
-Compare with todays gas costs for OPCODEs
-    - Use blockchain history results to compare various gas cost estimators with resources usage (see above).

-### Implementation-relative measurements
+#### Implementation-relative measurements

 When comparing measurements coming from different implementations (or hardware environments) it is useful to compare using measurements expressed in multiples of mean duration of a selected "pivot OPCODE" (or mean across all OPCODEs, but this is probably less reliable).
-See [preliminary analysis here](https://htmlpreview.github.io/?https://github.com/imapp-pl/gas-cost-estimator/blob/master/src/analysis/exploration.nb.html) for the initial pick of the pivot OPCODE.
+See [preliminary analysis here](https://htmlpreview.github.io/?https://github.com/imapp-pl/gas-cost-estimator/blob/master/src/analysis/exploration.nb.html) for the values obtained in this fashion.

-### Detailed validation techniques
+For the preliminary analysis, the OPCODE `COINBASE` was chosen arbitrarily, this choice will be revisited.

+We'll use implementation-relative measurements whenever we want to compare the relative proportions of OPCODE measurements between environments (mainly different implementations).

+#### Estimation validation and exploration

-Here we outline the current options for validations to do to the obtained measurements.
+Here we outline the choice of options for validations to do on the obtained measurements.

+1. **compare OPCODE measurement statistics between themselves and between different implementations** - inspect the means/quantiles/variances/distributions and look for abnormalities, list out and attempt to explain them.
-1. **compare individual instruction vs entire program execution** - see how good the former is in predicting the latter (see [Individual measurement vs entire program execution measurement](#Individual-measurement-vs-entire-program-execution-measurement))
+1. **compare individual instruction vs entire program execution** - see how well does the former predict the latter (see [Individual measurement vs entire program execution measurement](#Individual-measurement-vs-entire-program-execution-measurement))
 2. **analyze individual OPCODEs dynamics** - generate a multitude of programs whereby the OPCODE is ran in varying circumstances.
 See if the measurement error is random and we're accounting for all the dynamics of computational cost of the OPCODE.
-3. **cross-environment OPCODE validation** - check OPCODEs which have drastically different relative estimates in different implementations/hardwares, decide whether the reason is intrinsic to the implementation/hardware or is measurement error
+3. **cross-environment OPCODE validation** - check OPCODEs which have drastically different relative estimates in different implementations/hardwares, look into whether the reason is intrinsic to the implementation/hardware or is due to error.
+4. **impact on gas cost schedule** - estimate the gas costs, calibrate to the excluded OPCODEs and compare with current gas schedule.
+Repeat for estimations from various environments and methods.
+Analyze the impact of gas cost adjustments.
 3. **historical validation** - check against blockchain history under normal conditions where the node is ran (see [Instrumenting and measuring the computations from blockchain history](#Instrumenting-and-measuring-the-computations-from-blockchain-history))
 4. **cross-timer validation** - capture all results using an alternative CPU cost proxy (e.g. instead of `runtimeNano` use `gotsc` CPU cycles), see how they compare.
 5. **validate distribution of measurements for individual OPCODEs** - they look weird, but this is probably due to the way we plot them now, this should be explained.

+#### Instrumenting and measuring the computations from blockchain history

+For an additional validation of the gas cost estimates, we consider instrumenting and measuring a fragment of the blockchain.

+The problem arises from the fact that our gas cost estimator is prepared only for a subset of instructions (in particular, no IO/storage instructions).
+We will consider calibrating these together by picking a "pivot OPCODE", whose gas cost would remain unchanged, and adjusting gas cost for all other OPCODE from the analyzed subset to match relative difference in cost to the pivot OPCODE.

+Next we could:
+1. Calculate the gas cost for a sequence of real blocks, using such adjusted gas costs.
+2. Capture a coarse measurement of resources consumed to validate those blocks (e.g. time per block, time per transaction).
+3. Assess how well does the adjusted gas schedule model the consumed resources.

 ## Appendix A: detailed task list